 2. The SN responds with the SgNB Modification Request Acknowledge message, which may contain SCG radio resource configuration information within a NR RRC configuration message and data forwarding address information (if applicable).
+If the MN requested the SCG to be activated or deactivated, the SN indicates whether the SCG is activated or deactivated.
 In case of a security key update (with or without PSCell change), for E-RABs configured with the MN terminated bearer option that require X2-U resources between the MN and the SN, for which no bearer type change is performed, the SN provides a new DL GTP tunnel endpoint to the MN.
 The MN shall continue sending DL PDCP PDUs to the SN with the previous DL GTP tunnel endpoint until it performs PDCP re-establishment or PDCP data recovery, and use the new DL GTP tunnel endpoint starting with the PDCP re-establishment or data recovery.
 In case of a security key update (with or without PSCell change), for E-RABs configured with the SN terminated bearer option that require X2-U resources between the MN and the SN, for which no bearer type change is performed, the SN provides a new UL GTP tunnel endpoint to the MN.
 The MN shall continue sending UL PDCP PDUs to the SN with the previous UL GTP tunnel endpoint until it re-establishes the RLC and use the new UL GTP tunnel endpoint after re-establishment.

+Editor’s Note: This sentence can be modified pending to further discussion[RAN3].

 3-5.
 The MN initiates the RRC connection reconfiguration procedure, including the NR RRC configuration message.
 The UE applies the new configuration, synchronizes to the MN (if instructed, in case of intra-MN handover) and replies with RRCConnectionReconfigurationComplete, including a NR RRC response message, if needed.
 In case the UE is unable to comply with (part of) the configuration included in the RRCConnectionReconfiguration message, it performs the reconfiguration failure procedure.

+Editor’s note: In step 3, it is FFS whether lower layer signalling can be sent instead of RRC signalling for SCG (de)activation.

 6. Upon successful completion of the reconfiguration, the success of the procedure is indicated in the SgNB Reconfiguration Complete message.

 7. If instructed, the UE performs synchronisation towards the PSCell of the SN as described in SgNB addition procedure.
 Otherwise, the UE may perform UL transmission after having applied the new configuration.

+Editor’s note: If the SCG was not already activated before the initiation of this SN modification procedure, it is FFS whether the UE performs random access.

 8. If PDCP termination point is changed for bearers using RLC AM, and when RRC full configuration is not used, the SN Status Transfer takes place between the MN and the SN (Figure 10.3.1-1 depicts the case where a bearer context is transferred from the MN to the SN).

 NOTE 0: The SN may not be aware that a SN terminated bearer requested to be released is reconfigured to a MN terminated bearer.
 The SN Status for the released SN terminated bearers with RLC AM may also be transferred to the MN.